LambethFoodbank/foodbankapp/docs/concurrency.md

   * The user cancels, exiting edit mode.
   * The user reloads the page.
   * The user successfully submits another row (for tables).
-* Affected rows stay in a consistent state (either rolled back with a fresh DB fetch, or marked as “conflict”).